 Now, please note that the way you need to include these keywords have changed drastically over the last few years.
 Back when “SEO” was a new term, all you had to do to rank for your keywords was stuff them into your content as much as you could.

 But we are well past that age.
-Google has become much smarter as an algorithm, and may penalize websites resorting to keyword stuffing in their content.
+Google has become much smarter as an algorithm and may penalize websites resorting to keyword stuffing in their content.

 However, including your target keywords naturally in your content is still important, at least in some form.
 So for instance, if you’re trying to rank for the keyword “New York plumber”, you don’t need to put these exact words at the said areas in your content.

 Writing something along the lines of “we offer all types of plumbing services in New York and surrounding areas” would suffice.
-Google would be able to make out you offer pluming services in New York.
+Google would be able to make out you offer plumbing services in New York.

 But make sure you mention your keyword in some form in your content, especially in the important areas of your content we listed above.